-Grand and Reserve Champion rosette ribbons will be given unless number of pigeon exhibits totals five (5) or more.
+Grand and Reserve Champion rosette ribbons will be given unless the number of pigeon exhibits totals five (5) or more.
 A Grand Champion Pigeon trophy will be awarded if exhibits total five (5) or more and Reserve Champion Pigeon trophy will be awarded if exhibits total seven (7) or more.
+The same exhibitor may not be awarded both the Grand and Reserve Champions.